Techartflowio/com.unity.render-pipelines.universal/Documentation~/rendering/deferred-rendering-path.md

 **Normal**

 This field contains the world space normals encoded in 24 bits.
-For information on the encoding of normals, see section [Encoding of normals in G-buffer](#accurate-g-buffer-normals).
+For information on the encoding of normals, refer to [Encoding of normals in G-buffer](#accurate-g-buffer-normals).

 **Smoothness**